jcl-concept/awox-smartplug/README.md

 - change the directory name to the addon id
 - change the addon ID and other details in the manifest.json file
 - Do an exact search-and-replace "example-addon1" with your addon ID in the other files (python, javascript, CSS and html).
+- Do an exact search-and-replace "example_addon1" with your addon ID in the other files (python, javascript, CSS and html), but with the same lower dash.
 - Do an exact search-and-replace "ExampleAddon1" with your addon ID in camel case in the python and javascript files.
 - Change the addon ID in the .github/workflows file, package.sh and build.sh
 - If it doesn't exist yet: make a folder called ".git" inside the addon directory.
 Whenever the controller detects a .git folder inside the addon directory, it will skip the checksum security feature.